Luvenia Douglas Webb December 21, 1932 - August 21, 2008

 Soror Addison was a life and charter member of Pi Nu Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated.
 Soror Addison served as the advisor to Eta Psi undergraduate chapter of Alpha Kappa Alpha Inc., Middle Tennessee State University for many years.

 Soror Stewart an Assistant Professor of Nursing at Tennessee State University loved to educate and prepare nursing students for real life application.
-Soror Stewart while working on her PHD from the University of Memphis poured into hundreds of students at TSU each year and loved doing it.
+Soror Stewart, while working on her PhD from the University of Memphis, poured love into hundreds of students at TSU each year and loved doing it.